Independence Park (Jamaica): The National Arena

-The National Arena was built to host the Weightlifting and Wrestling, badminton events of the 1966 British Empire and Commonwealth Games.
+Originally known as the Convention Hall, the National Arena was built to host the wrestling and badminton events of the 1966 British Empire and Commonwealth Games.
 It holds 6,000 people and was opened in 1963.

 It is now used for a wide range of activities including sports tournaments (badminton, netball, table tennis, etc.), trade exhibitions, flower shows, the National Festival song and costume competitions and state funerals.
 Bob Marley and the Wailers performed there in 1975.
 The 1982 Youth Consciousness Festival hosted Bunny Wailer, Peter Tosh, and Jimmy Cliff.

 The National Indoor Sports Complex (NISC)

-The National Indoor Sports Complex was built adjacent to the National Arena to host the 2003 IFNA Netball World Championships.
+The National Indoor Sports Complex was built adjacent to the National Arena to host the 2003 World Netball Championships.
 It holds 6,000 people and opened in 2002.
 It also is used to host events such as parties, fashion shows as well as other sports such as basketball.

 Leila Robinson Netball Courts

 These are outdoor netball courts located in between the basketball courts and Swimming Complex.
 It is named after Leila Robinson, the first ever netball coach and manager for the Sunshine Girls.
 It underwent renovations at the end of 2014 into 2015 where the complex, which hosts four netball courts, received a new surface, replacing the outdated rubberized surface as well as new stands, located on the right side of the complex, which now accommodated persons with disabilities.
 The renovations cost upward of $23 million.